dotnet-foundation/projects/readme.md

 Projects are categorized according to the following levels:

 **Applicant** - a project which has applied to the .NET Foundation to become a member.
 The Project Committee will review the application within one month of the submission to determine whether or not the project has satisfied the Eligibility and/or Health requirements.
-Any feedback to the applicant will be delivered by the Executive Director.

 **Seed** - a project which has been reviewed by the Project Committee and meets the basic Eligibility requirements but does not yet meet the Health requirements.
 Projects at this level are eligible for some .NET Foundation project services and will be re-evaluated automatically each quarter by the Project Committee to determine if they are ready to graduate to the Member level.